 - The entry must be served in your facility at least once in the contest period.

-- The entry must be submitted between October 1 and November 30
+- The entry must be submitted between Oct.1 and Nov.
+30.

 How to play:

-The recipe can be for an entree, snack, grab-n-go, baked good, or any common food item sold in your cafes and cafeterias including breakfast, lunch, and dinner.
+The recipe can be for an entree, snack, grab-n-go, baked good, or any common food item sold in your cafés and cafeterias including breakfast, lunch, and dinner.
 For example, a black bean brownie or a chickpea muffin would qualify as a plant-forward baked good.
-Your dish might be a new take on an old tradition.
+Your dish might be a new take on a traditional dish.
 Perhaps a classic meatloaf is transformed into a savory, plant-forward loaf.
-A beefy bolognese could become a rich plant-forward sauce.
-One might also look to classic comfort foods from other cultures like China’s congee or shakshuka from the Middle East, or get inspired by what’s in season in your region!
+A beefy bolognese could become a rich, plant-forward sauce.
+One might also look to classic comfort foods from other cultures like China’s congee or shakshuka from the Middle East, or get inspired by what’s in season in your region.

 Step #1 Submit the recipe